Last updated on December 14th, 2018

-Businesses apply for a trademark to legally protect their company’s identifying logo, word, or phrase.
-A trademark keeps anyone else from using your company’s identifying marks.
+Businesses apply for trademarks to legally protect their company’s identifying logo, word, or phrase.
+Essentially, a trademark keeps anyone else from using your company’s identifying marks.

-Trademark class 40
+Trademark Class 40

-This “treatment” usually involves chemical or mechanical processing, but it can also include transformation of organic products.null
+This “treatment” usually involves chemical or mechanical processing, but it can also include the transformation of organic products.null

 - Gold plating